 The discovery, or fact-finding, process during litigation involves written interrogatories and document production requests.
 If depositions are taken, there are additional costs for hiring a court reporter or stenographer and ordering transcripts.
 You also need to calculate the hourly attorney fees involved in taking and preparing for depositions.

 Administrative work, such as copying documents during discovery, is typically billed at a lower hourly rate set for non-attorney staff members.
 With more arduous discovery requests, however, the cost of document production can add up quickly.

 Additional costs can also accrue if professionals, such as child psychologists, are consulted and testify as expert witnesses.

 Consult with an Experienced California Divorce Lawyer

-Do you have questions for an experienced Fresno divorce attorney?
+Do you have questions for an experienced Fresno and San Diego divorce attorney?
 Contact Rebecca Medina at (559) 785-3295 to learn more about the divorce process and discuss your situation.